MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/03.contributing/docs.md

 means you!) to contribute to the Mycroft core and make it even better.
 This can be anything from a simple bugfix to a full-fledged skill that you think Mycroft should have.
-The sky is the limit - you can use Mycroft to interface with vehicles, games, smart applicances around the home, and much more.
+The sky is the limit - you can use Mycroft to interface with vehicles, games, smart appliances around the home, and much more.

 ## Where can I find the Mycroft repository?